The Narrow Path · Chapter 9

 He raised his hand toward the eastern boundary.

 The marks on the Hold brightened.
-The protective perimeter began to expand.
-Not violently — gracefully.
-Elegantly.
-The way a river finds a new channel.
+The protective perimeter began to expand gracefully, the way a river finds a new channel.
 The contested territory beyond the boundary started to give way, the dark spiritual pressure retreating before the advance of the Hold's architecture.

 It was working.